Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

-The model given by Eqs.~\ref{eq:sgr_eq} -- \ref{eq:sgr_rho_E} provides a framework for quantifying the flow behaviors under shear.
+The model given by equations~\ref{eq:sgr_eq} -- \ref{eq:sgr_rho_E} provides a framework for quantifying the flow behaviors under shear.

-As demonstrated in Sec.~\ref{sec:structure}, the dynamics and rheology of supercooled liquids are strongly correlated to the local structure.
-It is interesting to understand this correlation from the PEL perspective.
+As demonstrated in section~\ref{sec:structure}, the dynamics and rheology of supercooled liquids are strongly correlated to the local structure.
+It is interesting to understand this correlation from the shear-facilitated activation picture.
 We recall that local structural terms $g_{0,i}^0$ and $g_{2,i}^{-2}$ are most relevant to local dynamics compared to terms with other combinations of $l$ and $m$.
-In the PEL picture, local dynamics is determined by the local energy barrier $E_\mathrm{b}$ and the local strain $\gamma$.
+In the present model, local dynamics is determined by the local energy barrier $E_\mathrm{b}$ and the local strain $\gamma$.
 As for $g_{0,i}^0$, it represents the local packing surrounding particle $i$.
 Notably, a recent work \cite{ajliu2016natphy} has established the quantitative connection between the energy barrier for particles and the local packing efficiency characterized by the particle-wise radial particle density, which is similar to $g_{0,i}^0$, for the equilibrium state.
 Following this result, it is clear that the importance of $g_{0,i}^0$ for local dynamics comes from its remarkable relation to the local energy barrier $E_\mathrm{b}$.
 Moreover, we find that the terms with $l=0$ and $m=0$ alter with $\dot{\gamma}$ only slightly.
 This result might justify the above approximation that $\rho(E_\mathrm{b})$ is $\dot{\gamma}$-independent.

 Our emphasis will be on local structural terms with $l=2$ and $m=-2$.
-This kind of terms has received less attention in previous studies of the equilibrium state.
-However, they are very important for shear states as shown in Sec.~\ref{sec:structure}.
-To understand this observation, we first refer to the conclusion that the strain of an affine shear $\gamma_\mathrm{aff}$ is proportional to $g_2^{-2}(r)$ \cite{egami1987prb, wangweihua2023natphy}:
+These terms have received less attention in previous studies of the equilibrium state.
+However, they are very important for shear states as shown in section~\ref{sec:structure}.
+To understand this observation, we first refer to the conclusion that the strain of an affine shear $\gamma_\mathrm{aff}$ is proportional to $g_2^{-2}(r)$ \cite{egami1987prb}: